 How it works

-Aletheia reads a manuscript against its source corpus — your mnemo workspace — and against public bibliographic databases.
-It has seven checks, running locally except for the ones that genuinely need the corpus or the open web.
+Aletheia reads a manuscript against three things: its source corpus — your mnemo workspace — public bibliographic databases, and the specific web primaries a guide cites by URL.
+It has seven corpus-and-database checks plus three web-native verifiers, running locally except for the ones that genuinely need the corpus, the databases, or a cited page.
 Each check returns a concrete verdict with the exact location and a one-line explanation, not a score.

 MCP tools